tanwi1234/-OOPS-concept-/README.md

-# -OOPS-concept-C++0-
-This is a repository for revision of OOPS concept few minutes before interview .

 <h1 text-align="center">OBJECT ORIENTED PROGRAMMING</h1>
 The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.